As always, having more fun than a human being should be allowed to have.

 For the cost involved, the chances of being successful at doing any good are minuscule, said Jerome Milgram, a professor at MIT.

-So here we have we have higher learning academics.
+So here we have higher learning academics.

 We have Democrat politicians.